XavierBerger/RPi-Monitor/docs/source/24_web.rst

 web.status.<page id>.title=<page title>
   ``<page title>`` title of the page displayed into the drop down menu in case of multiple pages.
+  This parameter will be evaluated by the javascript command with the function ``eval()`` theirfore parameter should be valid javacript.

+  .. hint:: You can use the function ``LinkToGraph(page,graph,text)`` direct link to graph.

 Status page is split in strips displaying information.
 Each status strip is identified by a unique ``<status id>``.
 Each status strip is defined by a title,